 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on our judgment, including the assessment of risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the Company's preparation and fair presentation of the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
+In making those risk assessments, we consider internal control relevant to the Company's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
 An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of accounting estimates made by the directors, as well as evaluating the overall presentation of the financial statements.